John Muir Health is one of the country’s leading institutes in researching early lung cancer detection techniques when

 John Muir Health has developed its own program for tracking at-risk patients.

-To this end, we are participants in the pioneering International Early Lung Cancer Action Program (I-ELCAP) and have developed the in-house Pulmonary Nodule Program, which proactively tracks patients who have received abnormal imaging test results (such as chest x-rays, CT scan or chest CT) and notifies their physicians when those patients need follow-up exams.
+To this end, we have been participants in the pioneering International Early Lung Cancer Action Program (I-ELCAP) since 2007 and have since developed the in-house Pulmonary Nodule Program.
+This program proactively tracks patients who have received abnormal imaging test results (such as chest x-rays, CT scan or chest CT) and notifies their physicians when those patients need follow-up exams.

 With lung cancer being the leading cause of cancer-related death in the United States, detecting it early is critical for successful treatment.
 It is important that you see a doctor if you are experiencing certain symptoms or have certain risk factors, such as a history of heavy smoking even if you’ve already quit.

 - Be between 40-80 years old and not be pregnant

-- Have a long history of heavy smoking
+- Currently smoke or have a long history of heavy smoking

 - Or have an immediate family member with lung cancer